spectr-e/react-projects/README.md

 ## Project 19: Compound Interest Rate Calculator App

 You will create an application that will calculate the interest rate of whatever investment the user wants to make.
 It could be a one-time investment project or a mutliple investment project.

+## Project 20: Space Penguin App

+You will create a game in that when the launch button is clicked, the rocket from Earth will launch into space to the moon and it will slowly disappear.
+When the land button is clicked, instead of a rocket landing from the moon, a penguin will be landed instead on Earth.